 Oh, what, you’re worried about Dean?
-Dean would have tore up Hermione’s cooter six ways from Sunday if you gave him the chance.
+Dean would have tore up Hermione six ways from Sunday if you gave him the chance.
 Just fuck her, Harry.
-You can’t say she doesn’t want it.
+She’s all but throwing herself at you.

 Yeah, you can’t blame this one on, “We got interrupted.”
 You had more than enough time to make a definitive statement.
 This one’s on you, buddy.
 Do you always need mistletoe to make a move?

 Show of hands, how many people are thinking Romeo Must Die right now?

 No, it’s not you.
 I went as obscure as I could for that one.
 That’s what happens when you have too many options.
 You go for the back wall.

 She literally just created a ring of fire, showed up, then turned and ran.
 What the fuck do you think she’s trying to do?
 She didn’t even attack anyone.

 That’s right, run after the moron.

 Well no fucking shit!

 Oh, for fuck’s…

 This’ll end well.